Kristen6765/p4_tutorials/exercises/multiple_flow_monitor/readME.md

 bash ./bin/catalina.sh run &
 bash ./bin/catalina.sh stop
 ```
+For other reference of how to run the YCSB docker, check this [documentation](https://docs.google.com/document/d/187HpxOOeDQnsVq4m6vORfAjuiwciMNLbZ7lzsBjfh5A/edit#heading=h.nuqhosrglcir)

 ## Example Result
 H4 contains the trucnated TCPpayloads from the flow (server -> client1).
 The current one that is displayed on the screenshot is the 36th one.